JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 ### [Multiple `@bibliography` blocks](@id canonical)

 It is possible to have multiple `@bibliography` blocks.
 However, there can only be one "canonical" bibliography target for any citation (the location where a citation links to).
-Any `@bibliography` block will automatically skip entries that have already been rendered in an earlier `@bibliography` block.
+Any `@bibliography` block will automatically skip entries that have already been rendered in an earlier canonical `@bibliography` block.
 Thus, for two consecutive

 ~~~markdown
 ```@bibliography